 Fossil fuels: Consist of coal, oil and natural gas.
-Total fossil fuel use is equal to unabated fossil fuels plus fossil fuels with CCUS plus non-energy use of fossil fuels.

 Gaseous fuels: Fuels in gaseous form including natural gas, biogas, biomethane, hydrogen and synthetic methane.

 Gases: See gaseous fuels.

 Gas-to-liquids (GTL): A process by which methane reacts with oxygen or steam to produce synthesis gas or syngas, i.e. a mixture of hydrogen and carbon monoxide, followed by Fischer-Tropsch synthesis.
 This is similar to the process used in coal-to-liquids.